 Sign is not required within EBSCO except to download ebooks or to keep citations in folders.
 When trying to sign in to EBSCO using the blue Sign into Google button, you then have to enter your full Hamline email address– you can't simply enter the first part of your username.

 "Journal STORage."
-It's an archive of academic journals in many disciplines.
-For those journals included in this database, full text coverage begins with the first issue published and continues up to the most recent 3-5 years (i.e. current articles are not included).
+This is an archive of academic journals in many disciplines.
+Full text coverage for journals begins with the first issue published and continues up to the most recent 3-5 years (i.e. current articles are not included).
 For example, it includes: The American Historical Review issues from 1895 forward, Minnesota History from 1915, and the Town Planning Review from 1910.
+Special collections within this database include American prison newspapers, 1800-2020, Independent Voices publications from the alternate press, Student Activism primary sources, and more.

 Bibliographic coverage of current research focused on social work, human services, and related areas, including social welfare, social policy, and community development.
 Abstracts and indexes over 1,300+ serials publications, journal articles, dissertations, and book reviews.